XinliYu/Reinforcement_Learning-Projects/README.md

 This repository contains three reinforcement learning course projects

-**Lunar Lander**（LunarLander）: our deep Q-learning model achieves **280+** points on average for the Lunar Lander Problem, the highest score reported in the class discussion board.
+[**Lunar Lander**](LunarLander): our deep Q-learning model achieves **280+** points on average for the Lunar Lander Problem, the highest score reported in the class discussion board.
 Our paper-like report can be found

 ![Best Model Demo](LunarLander/demo.gif)